mintedreward/heartmail/private/rxc/app/db/the-first-links-in-the-sbw.md

 [Kris Arsov](https://www.arsov.bg/).
 I'm a Salesforce Commerce Cloud Engineer at 5 PM Ltd.

+[Ty Everett](https://tyeverett.com/).
+An unquestioned answer is far worse than an unanswered question.

 The SBW is based on the web, Bitcoin, and social networks.
 It uses new extensions to [paymail](https://www.bsvalias.org) to make a true market of information.
 It is just getting started.
 To join the network, purchase a domain name for yourself, set up a personal web page, and get linked into it.